hcduffey/express-secure-client/README.md

 [![Product Name Screen Shot][product-screenshot]](public/images/screen_shot.png)

-GitAssure is a single-page application that interacts with an RESTful API to perform identify software vulnerabilities in NodeJS Express repositories.
+Express Secure is a single-page application that interacts with an RESTful API to perform identify software vulnerabilities in NodeJS Express repositories.
 The application allows the user to specify a GitHub account and import the repositories and branches related to that account.
 A branch can be selected to perform a scan and return the identified vulnerabilities.

 <p align="right">(<a href="#top">back to top</a>)</p>